Committee members

 Secretary

-She has a soft spot for amateur dramatics and spent 5 years on the committee for the Edinburgh Gilbert & Sullivan Society, where she was responsible for marketing and PR and served as Vice-President for 2 years.
+She has a soft spot for amateur dramatics and spent 5 years on the committee for the Edinburgh Gilbert & Sullivan Society, leading marketing and PR, then serving as Vice-President.

 Eilish McDowell